thumbnail image

 A. To have regular meetings during the year to help the members keep alive the strong links with the town of Selkirk and its traditions.

-B. To present annually, just before the Selkirk Common Riding, a gold medallion on behalf of the Society to the person elected, The Royal Burgh of Selkirk Standard Bearer for that year.
-The Gold Medallion will have the Coat of Arms of the Town of Selkirk on the front side and an inscription with the Society’s name and the Royal Burgh Standard Bearers name and the date of that years Common Riding on the reverse side.
-The medallion will be purchased from the funds of the Society and failing there being sufficient funds available, by collection from the Members and Associate Members.
-The Medallion will only be presented by Members and no Associate Members will be allowed to present the medallion, to ensure we maintain the tradition of it being presented by Members of the Edinburgh and Lothians Souters Society.
+B. To present annually, just before the Selkirk Common Riding, a gold Medallion on behalf of the Society to the person elected, The Royal Burgh of Selkirk Standard Bearer for that year.
+The Gold Medallion will have the Coat of Arms of the Town of Selkirk on the front side and an inscription with the Society name and the Royal Burgh Standard Bearers name and the date of that years Common Riding on the reverse side.
+The Medallion will be purchased from the funds of the Society however failing there being sufficient funds available, by collection from Full and Associate Members.
+The Medallion will be presented by Full Members, and no Associate Members can take part in the presentation of the Medallion, to ensure we maintain the tradition of it being presented by Full Members of the Edinburgh and Lothians Souters’ Society.

 4. The Committee

 The society will be organised by a committee which will be elected each year at an Annual General Meeting, which will be held during the month of February at a suitable location for that purpose.
 The Committee will consist of a President, a Vice President, a Secretary, a Treasurer and General Committee.
 All Committee members will be volunteers who will have to be proposed by a member and seconded by another member.
-In the event of more than one person wishing to offer their services and being proposed and seconded as President, Vice President, Secretary, or Treasurer there will be a secret ballot of the membership to be organised by the President or Chairman of the Annual General Meeting or someone nominated by the President or Chairman in the event that there are more than one volunteer for the role as President.
-The committee elected each year will commence their duties immediately following the annual general meeting and continue until the end or the next annual general meeting.
-The committee, elected each year, will have the powers to co-opt other members onto the committee if it is felt necessary during the Committee’s year.
-Members only, will serve on the committee and no Associate Members can be on the committee.
-No associate member can propose or second a member to be on the Committee.
+In the event of more than one person wishing to offer their services and being proposed and seconded as President, Vice President, Secretary, or Treasurer there will be a secret ballot of the membership to be organised by the President or Chair of the Annual General Meeting or someone nominated by the President, or Chair, in the event that there are more than one volunteer for the role of President.
+The Committee elected each year will commence their duties immediately following the annual general meeting and continue until the end or the next annual general meeting.
+The Committee, elected each year, will have the powers to co-opt other Full Members onto the Committee if it is felt necessary during the Committee’s year.
+Only Full Members, will serve on the Committee and have the power to propose or second a Full Member to be on the Committee.

 5. Honorary Positions